feram: molecular dynamics simulator for bulk and thin-film ferroelectrics and relaxors

 dt = 0.002

-The number of time steps of thermalizing, averaging, and frequency of taking snapshots.
-If n_thermalize+n_average=n_coord_freq, a snapshot is taken at the end of the MD at each temperature.
+The number of time steps of thermalizing, averaging, frequency of taking snapshots, and frequency of writing to .hl file.

 n_thermalize = 40000